 Open up your community sector career options

-The course will prepare you to work in a broad range of community services roles in direct practice or team leadership.
+This course will prepare you to work in a broad range of community services roles in direct practice or team leadership.

 Areas of employment may include case management, family violence support, child protection, refugee and general migrant settlement and housing support.

-Build on your existing skills and experience with quality teaching
+Build on your existing skills

 Delivered by qualified staff with wide ranging community sector experience, including former Community Services students now in the field, our approach focuses on human development throughout life.